 Customers, on the other hand, are often exasperated because customer services are maxed out by the high number of inquiries.
 What’s more, Web sites are now more complex than ever, so people struggle to find the information they need to do straightforward things like ordering a new SIM card.

 In both cases, chatbots provide the most viable solution when it comes to automating simple tasks and inquiries from customers and employees.
 We often underestimate the capacity of chatbots to improve with use, to deliver 24/7 assistance, and to create immediate value, inside and outside normal business hours and via any device.

 But building a great chatbot is hard!
-In this article, we’ll explain how to build a chatbot that understands everything users they with what we call the horizontal coverage.
+This article is the first of a blog series about chatbot methodology.
+We’ll explain how to build a chatbot that understands everything users they with what we call the horizontal coverage.
 Let’s get started!

 Note: This article assumes that you are familiar with the fundamentals of bot building.
 If you haven’t built a bot yet, check out this tutorial to learn how to build your first chatbot with SAP Conversational AI.
 You’ll also find a wealth of useful information in our product documentation.

 In the design process, businesses need to ensure a user experience that leaves customers and employees satisfied every time they engage with a chatbot.
 Building a chatbot that understands only the five most frequent topics asked would work in theory.
 But in practice, users will ask anything but the planned use cases.
 This leads the chatbot to reply “Sorry, I don’t understand” too frequently, resulting in a poor user experience.

 That’s why we decided to change our bot-building methodology and adopt a horizontal approach.